fatkovik/Terratory/README.md

 # TerraTory
-A Work in Proggress Strategy game made with Unity.
+A Work in Progress Strategy game made with Unity.